Cognitive Behavioral Therapy

-When a healthy brain is in the grips of addiction, the normal thought processes of the individual are altered.
-Addicted individuals often exhibit irrational thoughts or thoughts saturated in a negative emotional reaction.
-This behavioral therapy breaks down walls and teaches the participant to experience life from a new perspective.
-The National Alliance on Mental Illness (NAMI) describes CBT in relation to addiction treatment saying, “psychotherapy, also known as ‘talk therapy,’ is when a person speaks with a trained therapist in a safe and confidential environment to explore and understand feelings and behaviors and gain coping skills.”
+Cognitive Behavioral Therapy is a well-known form of talk therapy that is used in addiction recovery and other therapeutic settings.
+CBT focuses on reframing your thought patterns and learning healthy coping mechanisms.
+The National Alliance on Mental Illness (NAMI) describes CBT in relation to addiction treatment as, “psychotherapy, also known as ‘talk therapy,’ is when a person speaks with a trained therapist in a safe and confidential environment to explore and understand feelings and behaviors and gain coping skills.”

 “Cognitive-behavioral strategies are based on the theory that in the development of maladaptive behavioral patterns like substance abuse, learning processes play a critical role,” says the National Institute on Drug Abuse.
-Addicted individuals learn about underlying contributions to their behavior, giving them the knowledge they need to reshape their thoughts, reactions, and emotional responses.
-This wisdom comes in especially handy when one is struggling with cravings or triggers.
+In Cognitive Behavioral Therapy, you will learn about the underlying issues that lead to your behavior.
+This helps you reshape your thoughts, reactions, and emotional responses to any triggers.

 Treating Drug and Alcohol Addiction with CBT

-To reinforce advantageous thought patterns in cognitive behavioral therapy, therapists use powerful exercises in sessions that may be spoken or written.
-The exercises teach the participant that triggers and cravings do not cause a relapse, however; one’s responses to these hindrances do.
-The participant also learns to anticipate the consequences of drug and alcohol abuse, explore sober hobbies and make sober friends, and find healthy, effective ways to minimize stress, cravings, and triggers.
+To reinforce these thought patterns, your therapist will use written or spoken exercises.
+These will teach you that triggers and cravings do not cause a relapse but your responses do.
+You will also learn to anticipate the consequences of drug and alcohol abuse, explore sober hobbies and make sober friends, and find healthy, effective ways to minimize stress, cravings, and triggers.

-In addition, participants learn and practice important communication skills, including respectful ways to advocate for what they need in recovery.
-Clear communication is a skill that is called upon often in daily life.
-Solidly declining the offer of drugs or alcohol at a party is just as important as being able to express emotions or ask for help in recovery.
+You will learn and practice important communication skills, including respectful ways to advocate for what you need in recovery.
+Developing clear communication skills is important for everyday life.
+Solidly declining the offer of drugs or alcohol at a party is just as important as being able to express your emotions or ask for help in recovery.

-Cognitive behavioral therapy is a compelling piece of addiction treatment, but it’s not sufficient alone to achieve long-term addiction recovery.
-The National Institute on Drug Abuse has established principles of effective treatment based on scientific research done in the mid-1970s.
-One of these 13 principles states that addiction is a complex but treatable disease that affects brain function and behavior.
-Cognitive behavioral therapy treats the behavioral effects of the addiction head-on (no pun intended) while treating many other aspects simultaneously, resulting in one’s best possible chance for a life free of drugs and alcohol.
+The National Institute on Drug Abuse has established thirteen principles of effective treatment based on scientific research.
+One of these principles states that addiction is a complex but treatable disease that affects brain function and behavior.
+Cognitive Behavioral Therapy treats the behavioral effects and other aspects of addiction.
+CBT is a key treatment for many people living a life free of drugs and alcohol.

-At Recovery in Motion, we take those 13 principles to heart.
-In addition to CBT, we offer a variety of therapies for treatment.
-Individual therapy, group therapy, trauma therapy, anger management, art therapy, music therapy, yoga therapy, family participation, 12-step programs and life skills training are some of the methods our therapists consider when developing specially tailored programs for our patients.
+In addition to CBT, we offer a variety of therapies for your treatment.
+Individual therapy, group therapy, trauma therapy, anger management, family participation, 12-step programs, and life skills training are some of the methods our therapists consider when developing specially tailored programs for each person.

-Combining multiple therapeutic strategies gives our patients a well-rounded approach to healing drug and alcohol addiction as well as other psychological concerns that could be contributing to the addiction.
-Our goal is to help our patients find their sense of self and to set goals to establish the life they’ve always wanted.
+Combining multiple therapeutic strategies gives you a well-rounded approach to healing drug and alcohol addiction and other psychological concerns that could be contributing to your addiction.
+Our goal is to help you find your sense of self and to set goals to establish the life you’ve always wanted.